lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

         (End)

 {: #Fig-Example-Rel-Window-ACK-Loss title='Transmission of an IPv6 packet carried by 11 fragments in Window mode - ACK "Always", for N=3, with three losses.'}

+# Rule IDs for fragmentation

+Different Rule IDs may be used for different aspects of fragmentation functionality as per this document.
+A summary of such Rule IDs follows:
+   o  A fragment, and the reliability option in use for the IPv6 datagram being carried:
+      -  No ACK
+      -  Window mode - ACK on error.
+A specific Rule ID may be used for each supported window 	size.
+      -  Window mode - ACK “always”.
+A specific Rule ID may be used for each supported window size. o  An ACK message o  An abort message
+      - ABORT_TX
+      - ABORT_RX
+      - Abort all on-going transmissions

 # Note